 Please either email Johnson County Wastewater's Engineering Technician or call 913-715-8554.

 Are you having difficulty finding answers to engineer-related sanitary sewer service questions, either on our website or from your Johnson County Wastewater project contact?
 If so, please call Johnson County Wastewater's Engineering Help Desk at 913-715-8587.
 The line is answered weekdays between 8 a.m. and 5 p.m.
 CST.
 Our engineering staff can typically answer your questions within the hour.
 If that is not possible, research into your request is initiated immediately to get the answers to you as quickly as possible.
 We know your time is valuable.
-Our goal is to answer every question within 24 hours of the initial contact.
+Our goal is to answer every question within one business day of the initial contact.
 Please call us for assistance!

 (ICM1, Contract 21)

 Johnson County Wastewater is working to increase capacity of the sanitary sewer system in the general area of 95th Street and Roe Avenue.
 Referred to as the Indian Creek (IC) Interceptor 2 Capital Improvements, this project addresses the approximately 14,000 linear feet of 12-inch through 30-inch diameter existing sanitary sewer interceptor in Overland Park and Prairie Village, Kansas, downstream of the former Meadowbrook Golf Course and Country Club that requires additional capacity (approximately 2,000 feet is upstream [Northwest] of the golf course property).
 The additional capacity is needed to provide the desired long-term level of service for the tributary area during large wet weather events.
 This project will provide more dependable and environmentally sound sanitary sewer service to the area.

 A public meeting with the selected contractor will be scheduled after bid award and is anticipated to occur in August 2017.
 This meeting will give residents the opportunity to meet the construction contractor, JCW and engineer representatives, and ask questions related to schedule and restoration.
 Notices were sent to area residents on October 27th.

 Meeting Presentation from the public meeting on September 29, 2016.